BitKnitting/HappyDay_BiggestGreenie_web_server/Readme.md

 of [The Biggest Greenie](https://bitknitting.github.io/).
 * **BiggestGreenie.py**

     Uses the Flask framework to connect the web client with the Energy DB and the other pages of The Biggest Greenie experience.
+The code is currently set up in test mode, using test data stored earlier within the Energy DB.
+Eventually, the data will be taken from current energy readings that were captured into the Energy DB by [the Energy Monitor Firmware] (https://bitknitting.github.io/open_source.html).

 ## Code Example